 FCS_COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard; dependencies are discussed in chapter 7.4.1.1.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard; dependencies are discussed in chapter 7.4.1.4.
 The following additional specific security functionality is implemented in the TOE:

 - Rivest-Shamir-Adleman (RSA)1

 - Elliptic Curve Cryptography (EC)

 - Advanced Encryption Standard (AES)

 - Triple Data Encryption Standard (TDES)

+- CIPURSE[TM] Cryptographic Library (CCL)

-The RSA cryptographic library is offered in two parts: The 2k part of the RSA library can be used for key lengths of up to 2048 + 64 bits and the 4k part of the RSA library can be used for key lengths of up to 4096 + 128 bits.
-The additional function of the EC library, providing the primitive elliptic curve operations, does not add specific security functionality.
+The RSA cryptographic library, regardless of the version chosen, is offered in two parts: The 2k part of the RSA library can be used for key lengths of up to 2048 bits and the 4k part of the RSA library can be used for key lengths of up to 4096 bits.

+The additional function of the EC library in the version v2.07.003, providing the primitive elliptic curve operations, does not add specific security functionality.